 By Josh Reynolds

-STUART, Iowa (June 12) – Another big-money event ended with Ricky Thornton Jr., this time in an IMCA Sunoco Stock Car.
+STUART, Iowa (June 12) – Another big-money event ended with Ricky Thornton Jr. in victory lane, this time in an IMCA Sunoco Stock Car.

 The multi-division star raced from eighth starting to win the 50-lap headline event at Stuart Speedway’s Dynamic Drivelines Dirt Duel presented by Sniper Speed & Midstate Machine Wednesday night.
 The checkers were good for $3,000 and came ahead of Abe Huls and Johnny Spaw.